hashicorp/vscode-terraform/README.md

 ### IntelliSense and Autocomplete

+The Terraform Extension for VS Code provides IntelliSense support for Terraform and for Terraform Stacks.

 IntelliSense is a general term for a variety of code editing features including: code completion, parameter info, quick info, and member lists.
 IntelliSense features are sometimes called by other names such as autocomplete, code completion, and code hinting.

 For Terraform constructs like resource and data, labels, blocks and attributes are auto completed both at the root of the document and inside other blocks.
 This also works for Terraform modules that are installed in the workspace, attributes and other constructs are autocompleted.

+For Terraform Stacks constructs like component and resource, blocks and attributes are auto completed both at the root of the document and inside other blocks.
+This also works for Terraform Stack components that are installed in the workspace, attributes and other constructs are autocompleted.

+This means that you can benefit from auto-completion, parameter info, quick info, and member lists when working with both Terraform and Terraform Stacks files.
+Whether you're defining stacks, resources, or variables, the extension will provide context-specific completions to help you write your code more efficiently.

 > **Note:** If there are syntax errors present in the document upon opening, intellisense may not provide all completions.
 Please fix the errors and reload the document and intellisense will return.
 See [hcl-lang#57](https://github.com/hashicorp/hcl-lang/issues/57) for more information.